Metrivo

 Compounding is the secret.
 A single leak fix may move the metric modestly.
 Twelve months of stacked fixes, each one measured and recorded, can change the trajectory of the business.

-If you have a funnel, real signups, real payments, and the drop-off picture is still confusing, the audit is the fastest way through.
-The $99 Guided Revenue Leak Audit reviews one website and one payment path, then delivers a specific leak report with attribution evidence, confidence labels, and the next fix to test — or a missing-data report if the instrumentation is not ready.
+If you have a funnel, real signups, real payments, and the drop-off picture is still confusing, Metrivo is the fastest way through.
+It reviews one website and one payment path, then delivers a specific leak report with attribution evidence, confidence labels, and the next fix to test — or a missing-data report if the instrumentation is not ready.
+Join the Founding User Program and try it free for 7 days.

 It is the deliberate version of what a thoughtful founder would do with a few hours of focused attention: trace the funnel, weigh the evidence, surface the leak, and ship the fix.